gordonlu/anti-fake-completion-agents/README.md

 * guarantees that do not match runtime reality

 This is **fake completion**: the appearance of completion without verified semantic integrity.

+The most dangerous AI-generated bugs are often semantic, not syntactic.

 ---